 Line Dance Shoes Should Provide A Healthy Balance of Comfort and Support

-It goes without saying that we need to have good Line Dance Shoes if we want to enjoy line dancing.
-We spend several hours at a time spinning, turning, shuffling, pivoting etc and it is necessary for our footwear to be both comfortable and supportive.
+It goes without saying that we need to have good shoes if we want to enjoy dancing.
+We spend several, sometimes many, hours at a time spinning, turning, shuffling, pivoting, cha chaing etc and it is necessary for our footwear to be both comfortable and supportive.